Skip to Main Content

 How do you match a location scout to my production?

-Here is what we have to work with.
-We check your visual needs, the types of locations you need, and your shooting schedule, then recommend scouts with deep knowledge of the relevant areas.
-We prioritize scouts who have set up relationships with property owners and local permitting authorities.
+We review your visual needs, the kinds of locations you want, and your shooting schedule.
+We then recommend scouts who know the relevant areas well.
+Our first picks are scouts with standing ties to property owners and local permit authorities.

 Can a location scout also manage locations during the shoot?

-Location scouting and location management are related but distinct roles.
-A scout finds and presents options, while a location manager handles permits, contracts, logistics, and on-set planning.
-Some pros do both.
-We can advise on whether your project needs one or both roles filled.
+Location scouting and location management are related but separate roles.
+A scout finds and presents options, while a manager handles permits, contracts, logistics, and on-set planning.
+Some pros do both, and we can advise on whether your project needs one role or both.

 ACT 04 — On Set